Configuration

 Controls the space between the window border and the actual Neovim, which is filled with the background color instead.

-Background Color (Currently macOS only)
+Background Color (Deprecated, Currently macOS only)

 VimScript: